 Held each August in the Les Cheneaux Islands, the Antique Wooden Boat show is one of the largest gatherings in the country of classic vessels dating back to the early 1900s.

-About the Author: Nick Nerbonne is a digital marketing specialist, outdoor adventurer, craft beer drinker, wine enthusiast, and aspiring photographer from Traverse City.
+About the Author: Nick Nerbonne is a digital marketing specialist, outdoor adventurer, aspiring photographer and lover of all things Michigan living in Grand Rapids.